gavineadie/SatelliteKit/README.md

     public func preProcessTLEs(_: String) -> [(String, String, String)]

 `preProcessTLEs` consumes a `String` of, presumably, TLE records, and returns an array of `(String, String, String)` tuples, one per satellite.
-The tuple items are the zeroth, first and second of one satellite's TLE lines.
+The tuple items are the, mildly verified, zeroth, first and second of one satellite's TLE lines.
 If the TLEs are the two-line variety, the first member of the tuple is an empty `String`.